sapireli/AirPrint_Bridge/README.md

 - **Persistent Service**: Installs as a `launchd` service to ensure AirPrint functionality is always available.
 - **Test Mode**: Run in test mode to verify functionality before installation.
 - **Easy Uninstallation**: Clean removal of the script and associated services.
+- **Bonjour Sleep Proxy**: Automatically registers with the sleep proxy so Airprint Services continue to work when the system is asleep.

 ## Requirements